mbayle/Snowcrash/level14/Ressources/writeup.md

    0x0804898e <+72>: test %eax,%eax
    (...)
 ```
-We can see at main+67 a call to ptrace is made followed by a comparison.
+We can see at main+67 a call to ptrace is made, followed by a comparison.
 Let's look at the register values:
 ```
 (gdb) break *main+72
 Breakpoint 1 at 0x804898e